haighal/graph-based-code-modelling/README.md

 ## Results

-On a python150k test set, we achieve the following accuracies
+On a python150k test set, we achieve the following accuracies:

 ```
 Accuracy@1: 34.5671%